KenKundert/quantiphy/doc/user.rst

 converting to :class:`Quantity` objects and holding them.
 Generally it is preferred to key a value and its units together, but as said before, the primary use of *QuantiPhy* is inputting and outputting numbers.
-If you are not inputting and outputting the same numbers, may not be worth even the small overhead of a :class:`Quantity` object.
+If you are not inputting and outputting the same numbers, it may not be worth even the small overhead of a :class:`Quantity` object.
 In that case, you can use quantity functions to convert directly to and from real values.
 If you wish to use *QuantiPhy* to convert to a simple float, use :func:`as_real()`.
 It takes the